Advanced Sperm Testing (Including Sperm DNA Fragmentation Testing)

 In contrast, getting “fresher” sperm in the ejaculate has the potential to decrease sperm DFI levels.
 A study in 2013 looked at 46 men who had elevated sperm DFI levels (>30%) when the semen specimen was collected with between 3 to 7 days of abstinence.
 By having these men ejaculate once daily for 3 days and then rechecking the DFI on the 4th day, 90% of men normalized their sperm DFI levels to 30% or less.
 [Pons I. JAssistReprodGenet 2013]

-In my practice, I have therefore translated this data into the “4 Day Rapid Ejaculation Protocol”.
+In my practice, I have therefore translated this data into the “3 Day Daily Ejaculation Protocol”.
 For men who have an elevated sperm DFI, I start them on antioxidants and work on eliminating the risk factors as described above.
-I then have them repeat their sperm DFI testing using the 4 Day Rapid Ejaculation Protocol and see if the DFI has improved.
-If sperm DFI has improved, then this collection protocol can then potentially be used in conjunction with treatments for the female side, for example IUI if the total motile sperm count (TMC) is still good after 4 days of daily ejaculation.
+I then have them repeat their sperm DFI testing after ejaculating daily for 3 days and then collecting the specimen on the 4th day and see if the DFI has improved.
+If sperm DFI has improved, then this collection protocol can then potentially be used in conjunction with subsequent treatments for the female side.
+This approach works well for use with ICSI since numbers of sperm do not matter as much as the quality of the sperm.
+The 3 Day Daily Ejaculation protocol does not usually work as well with IUI since you can expect total motile counts to drop significantly after 3 days of daily ejaculation which can negatively impact success rates.

 Persistently Elevated Sperm DFI and Failed IVF

-Another is to try and surgically extract sperm to use with IVF/ICSI.
+In men planning repeat IVF but whose sperm DFI is still elevated despite taking the above described steps, an option is to surgically extract sperm to use with IVF/ICSI.
 The theory is that by removing sperm straight from the testicle, you are getting the freshest sperm possible.
 Multiple TUNEL assay studies have shown that in men with elevated DFIs in their ejaculated sperm, when sperm are extracted straight from the testicles these have normal DFI levels in the majority of men.
 A 2010 study looked at men who had an average DFI of 39.7% in their ejaculated sperm, and when testicular sperm were extracted and evaluated by TUNEL, these “fresher” extracted sperm had an average DFI of 13.3%.
 [Moskovtsev SI.
 Fert/Steril 2010] A more recent study nicely showed that sperm DFI increases as the sperm move through the male genital duct tract.
 In this study, the mean DFI in the ejaculated sperm of the men in the study was 23.6%, which dropped to 20.4% from sperm extracted from the vas deferens.
 Epididymal sperm had a mean DFI of 15.8% while extracted testicular sperm had DFI levels of only 11.4%.
 [Xie P. J Urol 2020] Multiple small studies have also shown higher pregnancy and lower miscarriage rates from extracted testicular sperm (as opposed to ejaculated sperm) in men with elevated DFI levels.
 [Esteves SC.
 AsianJAndrol 2015][Pabucca EG. Andrologia 2016][Arafa M. Andrologia 2017] A prospective study in 2017 looked at 228 men with elevated sperm DFI levels (30% or above) who were planning on proceeding with IVF/ICSI.
 The men were given the choice of using ejaculated sperm or extracting testicular sperm to use with their upcoming IVF cycle.
 The 148 men who chose TESA had a clinical pregnancy rate of 49.5% as opposed to 27.5% for the 80 men who used ejaculated sperm.
 Live birth rates were also higher (43.7%) for the testicular sperm cycles as opposed to those which used ejaculated sperm (24.9%).
 [Bradley CK.
 Andrology 2016] Although larger studies to confirm these findings would be welcome, the accumulating evidence suggests that the extraction of testicular sperm has the potential to significantly benefit the outcomes of IVF/ICSI in couples with persistently elevated levels of sperm DFI and who do not wish to use donor sperm.
+When doing a sperm extraction for elevated DFI levels, most doctors do the extraction and freeze the sperm for later use with IVF.
+Some early studies suggested that sperm freezing itself could increase sperm DFI levels modestly.
+However, newer sperm freezing techniques (vitrification) are felt to cause little sperm DNA damage.
+[Lewin J. FertSteril 2023]

 ORDERING SPERM DNA TESTING

 Sperm DFI testing is generally not performed at regular semen analysis testing labs.
-There are a few specialty companies that perform this testing, including SCSA Diagnostics and Reprosource.
+There are a few specialty companies that perform this testing, including SCSA Diagnostics, Reprosource, and Legacy.
 As mentioned above, some large research institutions have their own in-house TUNEL or Comet assays which they use, but these cannot generally be ordered by clinicians not working at that particular university.

 See the "Costs" section of this website for more information on the price of sperm DNA testing.